frederic-perez/AmE-dictionary/data/dictionary.md

 __momentous__ _adj_ :two: Of great importance or significance, especially in having a bearing on future events. _A decision with momentous consequences._ :es: trascendental
 __momentum__
 __monad__
-__Monday__ :mega: /'möndi, -deI/
+__Monday__ :mega: /’möndi, -deI/
 __mondegreen__ _n_ :two::dart: A series of words that result from the mishearing or misinterpretation of a statement or song lyric.
-For example, _I led the pigeons to the flag_ for _I pledge allegiance to the flag._ (From the Scottish ballad 'The Bonny Earl of Murray', in which the line "laid him on the green" can be misheard as "Lady Mondegreen.")
+For example, _I led the pigeons to the flag_ for _I pledge allegiance to the flag._ (From the Scottish ballad _The Bonny Earl of Murray_, in which the line "laid him on the green" can be misheard as "Lady Mondegreen.")
 __money doesn’t grow on trees__ _idiom_ Money should not be wasted because it is not something that can be replenished whenever one wants.
 __money laundering__ _idiom_ The act of engaging in transactions designed to obscure the origin of money, especially money that has been obtained illegally.
 __money on the hoof__